 Now it costs me: $108.00

 So you can see that I am spending about $90 less than before.

-They aren’t asking to go to the Movies ( they make sure its theater worthy)
+- They aren’t asking to go to the Movies ( they make sure its theatre worthy)

-I’m very happy that I’ve attempted this way.
-I’m thrilled the kids still do their chores, without complaining, as they know its part of their duties of living.
+I’m thrilled that I’ve attempted this way.
+I’m thrilled the kids still do their chores without complaining, as they know its part of their duties of living.

 My only regret is I didn’t start this sooner!

 What do you do for your kids as far as Allowances go?